Vitamin D-fence: Can vitamin D help prevent common cold?

 An in depth review by the Scientific Advisory Committee on Nutrition (SACN, the independent body that advises Government on matters relating to diet, nutrition and health) on vitamin D and health in 2016 found there was insufficient evidence to draw firm conclusions and did not support recommending vitamin D supplementation to reduce the risk of RTIs.
 In order to develop this evidence base SACN recommends that we need large RCTs, particularly looking at the effects on participants with low serum concentrations.
 This is to address the concern that many studies to date have investigated mixed groups of participants including those with adequate status.

 The issue of baseline vitamin D status in study participants may be key!
-A systematic review in 2017 indicated that daily or weekly vitamin D supplementation [daily dose equivalents ranging from <20 to >50 micrograms (µg)] may be useful in the prevention of acute RTIs, particularly for people who had low vitamin D status (see our Facts Behind the Headlines).
+A systematic review in 2017 indicated that daily or weekly vitamin D supplementation [daily dose equivalents ranging from <20 to >50 micrograms (µg)] may be useful in the prevention of acute RTIs, particularly for people who had low vitamin D status.
 Thus there may be an effect only in those subgroups of the population who are vitamin D deficient.
 The important point is that more may not necessarily be better – whilst deficiency in vitamin D may have an impact on immunity, once adequate status has been achieved, higher intakes may not be beneficial.

 SACN did acknowledge the importance of adequate vitamin D in order to protect musculoskeletal health.
 So although the evidence they assessed for helping prevent colds may be inconclusive, the importance of adequate vitamin D should not be understated – particularly as 1 in 5 adults in the UK population have low vitamin D status.
 And now, as we move into the autumn/winter when we cannot get adequate amounts from the sun, it’s a good time to think about vitamin D whether it’s from supplements and/or foods.